Support for Parks, Trails & Off Leash Areas

 Volunteers help keep Bend’s parks, trails and off leash areas beautiful places for everyone to enjoy!

-Volunteers serve as hosts/greeters at Riley Ranch Nature Reserve and Shevlin Park, offering information about the experiences that are available in the park and reminding visitors about park rules.
+Volunteers serve as hosts at community parks including Riley Ranch Nature Reserve, Shevlin Park, Alpenglow Park and Big Sky Park.
+These hosts offer information about the experiences that are available in the park and share reminders with visitors about park rules.
 Volunteers do not provide enforcement and need to be able to support a welcoming and inclusive experience for all park users

-Volunteers cover a 2-hour shift each week on weekdays and weekends.
+Volunteer shifts are two hours each week.
 This opportunity is best for adult volunteers who are comfortable with being outdoors in a park setting in a variety of weather conditions.

 Application is required and a criminal history background check is processed prior to volunteering.